davidroeca/web-app-orchestration-talk/talk/talk.rst

 |readme_workflow|

 .. note::
-    * So let's just go through the workflow that was used to set up this environment.
+    * So let's see what all of us will be interacting with the README
     * Looks like a lot of manual steps!
     * There's a better way of doing things that I'll show you, but let's ground the discussion with a mention of package.json